2factorauth/twofactorauth/README.md

               # Any other custom clients...
 ```

+If a site does not have 2FA but there is documentation that they are adding it, then use
+'''yml
+tfa: no
+status: <url to documentation>
+'''

 ~~Note: A tip on getting icons, use Google's icon api.
 Just go to
 `https://www.google.com/s2/favicons?domain=http://example.com`
 and you will get sites the icon as png.~~